InteractiveTechHub/LeadHub_Web/README.md

    - The backend services should be accessible and running
    - Check that the API endpoints are responding

+## Login Credentials

+To access the application, you can use the following default admin credentials:

+- **Email:** sysadmin@admin.com
+- **Password:** SysAdmin#1234

+These credentials provide full administrative access to the LeadHub Web application.

 ## Running with Docker

 ### Development Environment